Seagate/cortx/doc/ContributingToMotr.md

 Clone cortx-motr

-    Each contributor needs to do 'fork' to create their own private cortx-motr repository.
+    Each contributor needs to do 'fork' to create their own private cortx-motr and motr-galois repository.
         Go to homepage of 'cortx-motr' repository on GitHub, there you will see 'fork' at top right corner.

         $ git clone git@github.com:"your-github-id"/cortx-motr.git